 A representative from the University sits on the Board of Kingston First.
 Joint projects have included working with students to design tourist information bikes, explore new concepts and designs for Kingston riverside and to create and run 'pop-up' shops in the town centre.

-Join the LinkedIn Group to connect and collaborate with other businesses, and find out about events, initiatives and programmes of support.
+Join the LinkedIn Group to connect and collaborate with other businesses

 The community interest company Community Brain works with communities to develop their sense of identity, cohesion and strength through activity.
 We have worked together on government-funded and student research projects under the supervision of Kingston University academics.